tbohn/VIC_Landcover_MODIS_NLCD_INEGI/docs/Procedure.md

 #### Examples

 Examples of running `wrap_process_veg_hist.pl` for one row of 10x10 tiles (the row with latitudes spanning 30-40 deg N) for the CONUS_MX and USMX domains, respectively, can be found in the batch files under the "examples" directory:

-   - batch.wrap_process_veg_hist.pl.CONUS_MX.MODIS.mode_PFT.30_40.csh
+ - `batch.wrap_process_veg_hist.pl.CONUS_MX.MODIS.mode_PFT.30_40.csh`
-   - batch.wrap_process_veg_hist.pl.USMX.NLCD_INEGI.2011.30_40.csh
+ - `batch.wrap_process_veg_hist.pl.USMX.NLCD_INEGI.2011.30_40.csh`
+ - `batch.wrap_process_veg_hist.pl.USMX.NLCD_INEGI.s1992.30_40.csh` - note: for s1992, you need to have run batch scripts for Stages 1-2 for both s1992 and 1992; the land cover fractions from 1992 will be used in s1992.

 To run these batch files, replace all instances of `$PROJECT` in the files with the path to your copy of this GitHub project.
 Also make sure they are executable by running `chmod +x $FILENAME`, where `$FILENAME` is the path/name of the batch file that you are making executable.

 ### Option 2: if you are processing your domain as a single stream and file

 #### Processing

 If you have a small domain and want to process it as a single stream (each stage of processing deals with a single file containing the entire domain), run:

    `process_veg_hist.single_file.pl $AGGROOT $AGGROOT2 $LCID $AGGFILE $STAGELIST $LCID_CV $LCID_OUT $CLEAN $DATA_ROOT $DOMAIN_PFX $PARAM_PFX $LCTYPE`

 where

    `$AGGFILE` = the path/name of the output file of Stage 1 (i.e., aggregated MODIS observations over land cover fractions).
    all other `$*` variables = same definitions as under Option 1 (the 10x10 tile option).

 #### Examples

 Examples of running `process_veg_hist.single_file.pl` for a single 10x10 tile for latitudes 30-40 deg N and longitudes -130--120 deg E from the CONUS_MX and USMX domains, respectively, can be found in the batch files under the "examples" directory:

  - batch.process_veg_hist.single_file.pl.CONUS_MX.MODIS.mode_PFT.30_40n.-130_-120e.csh
  - batch.process_veg_hist.single_file.pl.USMX.NLCD_INEGI.2011.30_40n.-130_-120e.csh
+ - batch.process_veg_hist.single_file.pl.USMX.NLCD_INEGI.s1992.30_40n.-130_-120e.csh

 To run these batch files, replace all instances of `$PROJECT` in the files with the path to your copy of this GitHub project.
 Also make sure they are executable by running `chmod +x $FILENAME`, where `$FILENAME` is the path/name of the batch file that you are making executable.

-## Stage 3: (Optional) Prepare monthly timeseries of MODIS Observations
+## Stage 5: (Optional) Prepare monthly timeseries of MODIS Observations

 This stage is only necessary if you wish to drive VIC with an explicit 17-year timeseries of LAI, Fcanopy, and albedo.

 1. Break up the time series of monthly-varying files (an output of processing step 6) into 1-year files:

    `breakup_veg_hist_into_annual_files.py -i $INFILE -v $VARNAMELIST -o $OUTDIR -p $PREFIX`

    where

    `$INFILE` = path/filename of the monthly (mosaicked, if you divided the domain into 10x10s) file.
    `$VARNAMELIST` = comma-separated list of the monthly variables in the file (e.g., "LAI,Fcanopy,albedo").
    `$OUTDIR` = output directory.
    `$PREFIX` = prefix of output filenames.

 2. Disaggregate the monthly timeseries to daily:

    `wrap_disagg_veghist_monthly2hourly_nc.pl $INDIR $PREFIX $OUTDIR`

    where

    `$INDIR` = input directory (=output directory of previous step).
    `$PREFIX` = prefix of input/output filenames.
    `$OUTDIR` = output directory.

 ## Utility Scripts